mkkmaomao/AdaLog/README.md

 ***
 **NOTE:**
-In order to quickly implement CustomLog, we use BGL dataset as an example.
+In order to quickly implement AdaUsLog, we use BGL dataset as an example.

 1. By executing Step 1-3, the generated files can be founded in *data/embedding/BGL* folder.
 It contains the word embeddings of the training set with/without undersampling and the test set.
 The parameter *p* or *per* is defined as the undersampling ratio of normal and abnormal logs.
 For BGL, the values are 8 (ws=20), 7 (ws=100), and 6 (ws=200).